Injury Prevention for your Pre- and Post-Workout Routine

 Rest Days

 Hitting goals in the gym can't happen if you don't allow your body to recover.
 Making rest days a key part of your workout routine will help to give muscles a break and allow injuries to heal.
-Allowing your muscles to rest will help them to recover from damage incurred by the previous workout, making them stronger.
+Allowing your muscles to rest will help them recover from damage incurred by the previous workout, making them stronger.
 To get the most out of your rest days incorporate a favorite hobby or low-impact workout.
 Doing a low-impact activity, like walking, can help you keep your blood moving while still working toward your goals.

 Recovery Socks